rania-benkmicha/PRE/README.md

 - `train_test.py` will lanch training and test of the model

-- `get.py` generates random hyperparameters configurations
+- `generate_rand_params.py` generates random hyperparameters configurations

-- `hyperband.py` will optimize hyper-parameters
+- `hyperband.py` definitions for hyperband algorithm

 - `modele_simple.py` contains the description of the neural networks